Feature Responsiveness Scores: Model-Agnostic Explanations for Recourse: Experiments

-Our results in \cref{Table::DatasetModelMetrics} highlight how widespread practices to comply with explainability mandates can help consumers achieve recourse.
-For example, given an \LR{} model on the \textds{heloc} dataset, a lender would provide feature-highlighting explanations to 56.1\% of individuals who are denied a loan.
-Among them: 41.0\% can change a single feature to attain a desired prediction; 36.8\% can only achieve recourse by changing 2 or more features simultaneously; and 22.2\% are assigned a fixed prediction.
-Although the magnitude of these segments can vary considerably across datasets and model classes, there is no case where every person who is denied credit can change their prediction with a single-feature intervention.
-Some will require joint interventions.
-Others will have no path to recourse.
+Our results in \cref{Table::DatasetModelMetrics} highlight how current practices to comply with explainability mandates can help consumers achieve recourse.
+As shown, there is no case---i.e., for any model, any dataset, and any explanation method---where all individuals that receive feature-highlighting explanations could attain the target prediction through a single-feature intervention.
+Some require joint interventions.
+Others have no path to recourse.

+On the \textds{heloc} dataset, for example, a lender who uses an \LR{} model would provide feature-highlighting explanations to 56.1\% of applicants.
+Among these individuals, 41.0\% could attain a desired prediction by changing single feature, 36.8\% could only do so by changing 2 or more features simultaneously, and the model assigns a fixed prediction to the remaining 22.2\%.

-These results reflect \emph{best-case estimates} of providing recourse with feature-highlighting explanations.
-Specifically, the 41.0\% of individuals who could achieve recourse by a single feature intervention could only do so if we used an \emph{ideal} method that assigns the highest scores to responsive features, and did not face additional actionability constraints.
-They also characterize where feature attribution methods may fail -- i.e., 22.2\% of denied individuals would be misled by any explanation as their prediction is fixed.
-These results underscore the need to impose stricter guidelines on compliance and devise an alternative notification framework for individuals fixed predictions.
+These results reflect the \emph{best} we can hope for when providing recourse with feature-highlighting explanations.
+Here, the 41.0\% of individuals who could achieve recourse by a single-feature intervention can only do so if we construct explanations with an \emph{ideal} method that assigns the highest scores to responsive features, and do not face additional actionability constraints.

 \sethlcolor{good}

 \paragraph{On Explanations with Feature Attribution Scores}